sumitdeole/LLM_text_data/README.md

-# 📊 SMS Fraud Detection using LLM Embeddings
+# 📊 SMS Fraud Detection and Reporting using LLM

 ## 🧠 Project Overview
-This project implements a complete end-to-end pipeline for detecting SMS spam using LLM-based embeddings (Mistral), interpretable machine learning, and risk-aware reporting.
+This project implements an end-to-end pipeline for detecting SMS spam using LLM-based embeddings (Mistral), interpretable machine learning, and risk-aware reporting.

 It includes:
 - Exploratory Data Analysis (EDA)